-The Federal Direct Student Loan interest rates for the school year 2019-2020 have been determined by the government and there will be a decrease.
+The Federal Direct Student Loan interest rates for the school year 2020-2021 have been determined by the government and there will be a significant decrease.
 Cheers all around.
-This will be for new federal loans disbursed between July 1, 2019 and June 30, 2020.
-The net decrease will be 0.516 from last year’s rate.
+This will be for new federal loans disbursed between July 1, 2019, and June 30, 2020.
+The net decrease will be 1.25 from last year’s rate.

 Families and students who are considering using Federal Direct Loan need to understand how these rates are calculated and the impact of this long-term student debt.
 It’s important to keep in mind that while the rates change every year, these changes will only affect loans during the upcoming period and have no effect on previous loans.